ByAUJay

 3.6 Dispute Resolution Framework

-- Mediation, arbitration clauses.
+- Mediation and arbitration clauses.

-- On-chain resolution mechanisms (e.g., Kleros integration).
+- On-chain resolution methods (such as Kleros integration).

-- Escalation procedures.
+- Steps for escalation procedures.

 3.7 Security and Compliance Measures